Create an order gallery in a canvas app

 In the formula bar, set the label's Text property to this expression:

-You can show all the relationships from the Orders entity to other entities, including the Customer entity:
+You can show all the relationships from the Orders table to other tables, including the Customer table:

 Close the Data pane by selecting the close icon (x) in its upper-right corner.